meyerjac/Custom-Pizza-Order/README.md

 ## Description

-_This application is for a our Epicodus week 4 test.
-This application will allow people to custom order a pizza, see the price of that pizza and see what they are getting_
+_This application is for a our Epicodus Intro week 4 code review.
+This application will allow people to custom order a pizza, see the price of that pizza and see what they are getting on that pizza_

 ## Setup/Installation Requirements

-* _This application should be opened in a current web browser_
+* _To open this application, please clone project from github at https://github.com/meyerjac/Custom-Pizza-Order_

 ## Known Bugs

-_At this point, you cannon build a second pizza and make the UI look good_
+_At this point, you cannot build a second pizza and make the UI look good_

 ## Support and contact details